Vocational education: Hungary

 Normally at the end of elementary school (at age 14) students are directed to one of three types of upper secondary education: one academic track (gymnasium) and two vocational tracks.
 Vocational secondary schools (szakgimnázium) provide four years of general education and also prepare students for the maturata (school leaving certificate).
 These schools combine general education with some specific subjects, referred to as pre-vocational education and career orientation.
 At that point many students enrol in a post-secondary VET programme often at the same institution a vocational qualification, although they may also seek entry to tertiary education.

 Vocational training schools (szakiskola) initially provide two years of general education, combined with some pre-vocational education and career orientation, they then choose an occupation, and then receive two or three years of vocational education and training focusing on that occupation—such as bricklayer.
 Students do not obtain the maturata but a vocational qualification at the end of a successfully completed programme.
 Demand for vocational training, both from the labour market and among students, has declined while it has increased for upper secondary schools delivering the maturata.

 India

 Vocational training in India historically has been a subject handled by the Ministry of Labour, other central ministries and various state-level organizations.
 To harmonize the variations and multiplicity in terms of standards and costs, the National Skills Qualification Framework was launched in December 2013.

+Work education has been included in the primary standards (grades 1–8) to make the students aware of work.
+At the lower secondary level (grades 9–10) pre-vocational education has been included with the aim to increase students’ familiarity with the world of work.

 The National Skills Qualifications Framework (NSQF) is a competency-based framework that organizes all qualifications according to a series of levels of knowledge, skills and aptitude.
 These levels, graded from one to ten, are defined in terms of learning outcomes which the learner must possess regardless of whether they are obtained through formal, non-formal or informal learning.
 NSQF in India was notified on 27 December 2013.
 All other frameworks, including the NVEQF (National Vocational Educational Qualification Framework) released by the Ministry of HRD, stand superseded by the NSQF.